The roadmap to a mobile hotel

 How can you put mobility at the center of hotel operations?
 It starts with adopting a 'mobile-first' culture: here's how

 Guests walk into your hotel expecting friendly service, a comfortable room with as-advertised amenities.
-In recent years, two new expectations have been added to the list – the same level of technology as at home and the ability to interact with hotel staff using mobile technology.
+In recent years, two new expectations have been added to the list – the same level of technology as at home and the ability to interact with hotel staff using mobility for hospitality.

 Employees also need to be able to do their job in the most efficient way possible and collaborate with their colleagues, which these days almost always involves mobile devices.

-For many hotels, the answer is a mobile-first approach where they integrate wireless technology throughout, creating a mobile hotel.
+For many hotels, the answer is a mobile-first approach where they integrate Wi-Fi throughout.
 This requires:

 • A high-performance infrastructure that reliably handles both guest and employee mobile devices